griff1000/CityInformation/README.md

 All other requirements should have been met.
 You can perform full CRUD operations on cities in the database, and when querying cities you will receive combined database and web service (country and weather) information for each city in the database - where that information can be found.

 # Other information
+## Accept header
+The application respects the Accept header and can process application/json and application/xml

 ## OData
 The application supports OData queries - data shaping, ordering and filtering (but not expansion - there's nowhere to expand to!).
 As an example: https://localhost:44314/api/cities/ca?$Select=Name,TouristRating&$OrderBy=Name&$Filter=Name%20eq%20%27Cardiff%27